open-polito/open-polito/README.md

 Open a new terminal.
 From this new terminal start the Android app: `npx react-native run-android`

+Open a new terminal.
+From this new terminal start the iOS app:  `cd ios` `pod install` `npx react-native run-ios`

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):